scruss/bench64/README.md

   LEFT$ (etc.) and requires a sequence of PEEKs to get the elapsed time (ref:
   [Motion](https://worldofspectrum.org/ZXBasicManual/zxmanchap18.html)).
 These
   are all allowable.
-Using BBC BASIC's fast integer variables, however, is not.
+Using Acorn BBC BASIC's fast integer variables, however, is not.

 * For improved portability, variables will be assigned using `LET`